 - Short-term capital gains are derived when the investment is held for less than one year, and these gains are taxed as ordinary income.

-- Long-term capital gains are derived when the investment is held for more than one year and these gains are taxed at preferential rates.
+- Long-term capital gains are derived when the investment is held for more than one year, and these gains are taxed at preferential rates.

-If you have any questions about taxes, your individual investment portfolio, our 401(k)-recommendation service, or anything else in general, please give our office a call at (586) 226-2100.
+If you have any questions about your investment portfolio, tax strategies, our 401(k) recommendation service, or other general questions, please give our office a call at (586) 226-2100.
 Please feel free to forward this commentary to a friend, family member, or co-worker.
-If you have had any changes to your income, job, family, health insurance, risk tolerance, or overall financial situation, please contact the team at Summit Financial.
-We hope you learned something today.
-If you have any feedback or suggestions, we would love to hear them.
+If you have had any changes to your income, job, family, health insurance, risk tolerance, or your overall financial situation, please give us a call so we can discuss it.

 Best Regards,